-The main variables that Influence the cost of web app development
+The main variables that influence the cost to develop a web application

 No development company will ever name you the total cost of a custom app development without studying all the details.
 Moreover, the price can change more than once during working, especially when it comes to large and complex projects.
 Here are some basic things to consider when estimating the cost of your initial idea implementation.

 Needless to say, the first thing that developers need to estimate is a potential scope of work.
-If you want to order web app development from scratch, prepare answers for the following questions:
+If you want to pay someone to develop a web application from scratch, prepare answers for the following questions:

 - What kind of site do you want?
 Is it a simple online store, a landing page, a business website, a complex integrated system or something else?